 In the case of an amenable group $G$, transference methods \cite{BoF,CDS,NR} between Schur multipliers and Fourier multipliers can sometimes be used for proving theorems on selfadjoint completely bounded Fourier multipliers on $\VN(G)$, see e.g. \cite[Corollary 4.5]{Arh1} and \cite{Arh6}.
 We finish the paper by introducing a general procedure for proving positive results on selfadjoint contractively decomposable Fourier multipliers on \textit{non-amenable} discrete groups relying on the new characterization of Proposition \ref{prop-prop-P-amenable-groups-multipliers}.
-This result should allow with a reasonable work to generalize properties which are true for unital completely positive selfadjoint Fourier multipliers by using unital completely positive selfadjoint 2x2 block matrices of Fourier multipliers.
-Subsection \ref{Application-Matsaev} illustrates this method by describing Fourier multipliers which satisfy the noncommutative Matsaev inequality (Theorem \ref{Application-NC-Matsaev}), using the new result of factorizability of such 2x2 block matrices of Fourier multipliers (Theorem \ref{Th-Factorizable-matricial mutipliers}).
+This result should allow with reasonable effort to generalize properties which are true for unital completely positive selfadjoint Fourier multipliers by using unital completely positive selfadjoint 2x2 block matrices of Fourier multipliers.
+Section \ref{Application-Matsaev} illustrates this method by describing Fourier multipliers which satisfy the noncommutative Matsaev inequality (Theorem \ref{Application-NC-Matsaev}), using the new result of factorizability of such 2x2 block matrices of Fourier multipliers (Theorem \ref{Th-Factorizable-matricial mutipliers}).

 The paper is organized as follows.
-Section \ref{sec:Preliminaries} gives background and preliminary results.
-Some relations between matricial orderings and norms in Subsection \ref{sec-matricial-orderings} are fundamental to reduce the problem of the comparison of the regular norm and the decomposable norm to the selfadjoint case.
+Chapter \ref{sec:Preliminaries} gives background and preliminary results.
+Some relations between matricial orderings and norms in Section \ref{sec-matricial-orderings} are fundamental to reduce the problem of the comparison of the regular norm and the decomposable norm to the adjoint preserving case.
 Moreover, in passing, we identify completely positive maps on classical $\L^p$-spaces (Proposition \ref{prop-positive-imply-cp} and Proposition \ref{prop-positive-imply-cp-if-depart-commutative}).